 Reboot in the News

-A compilation of Reboot op-eds and citations of our research from around the web.
+A selection of news coverage, Reboot op-eds and mentions of our work from around the web.

-• Helen Lee Bouygues, a misinformation expert and President of the Paris-based Reboot Foundation
+Such conspiracy theories are exacerbated by social media and the internet, said Helen Lee Bouygues, a misinformation expert and founder of the Reboot Foundation.